 IFRS 16 - Leases ('IFRS 16") replaces IAS 17, Leases ("IAS 17").
 The new model requires the recognition of almost all lease contracts on a lessee's statement of financial position as a lease liability reflecting future lease payments and a 'right-of-use asset' with exceptions for certain short-term leases and leases of low-value assets.
 In addition, the lease payments are required to be presented on the statement of cash flow within operating and financing activities for the interest and principal portions, respectively.
-IFRS 16 is effective for annual periods beginning on or after January 1, 2019.
-The Company is currently evaluating and quantifying the impact of the adoption of IFRS 16.
+IFRS 16 is effective for annual periods beginning on or after January 1, 2019 and may be applied retrospectively to each prior period presented (full retrospective approach) or with the cumulative effect of adoption recognized at initial application (modified retrospective approach).
+The Company intends to adopt this policy effective August 1, 2019 and intends to use the modified retrospective approach.
+Based on lease data as at July 31, 2019, it is anticipated that approximately \$1.16 million will be recognized as right-ofuse assets, approximately \$1.18 million will be recognized as lease liabilities (both current and long-term) and the difference will be recognized as an adjustment to deficit.